 Does Height or Weight Lead to Back Pain in Kids?

-In this paper they looked at the body mass index (BMI) of thousands of adolescents.
+In this paper, they looked at thousands of adolescents’ body mass index (BMI).

 What they found was: